-Public reporting twicen for this collection of information is estimated to average #5 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information, including the turden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget, Paperwork Reduction Project (0348-0042), Washington, DC 20503.
+Public reporting purcen for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gallwring and maintaining the data needed, and completing and reviewing the collection of information.
+Send common's regarding the lunder estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the Office of Management and Budget.
+Paperwork Reduction Project (0348-0042), Washington, DC 20503.